 I'll leave off further suggestions of observations to make and conclusions to draw from these stories.
 I suppose this essay is categorically both memoir and borderline fiction, the latter because I wish some of it was.
 An old statement in God's bible book by someone speaking personally says, "Hitherto hath The Lord helped us".
 We don’t just live on the earth, but we live on God’s earth, and he loves us, to death.
 He did it as Jesus.

 Because Almighty God, our creator and re-creator optionally gives us leeway to be like him.
 A neighbor of one of my younger brothers and I had a conversation.
 He's here twenty-some years from Bolivia and with his sweetheart has a house-cleaning business.
 Some of his several employees positively pester him to consider Jesus Christ.

 He does not appreciate the pressure, telling me so also.
 I concluded our chat with the important suggestion of a most valuable fact about God.
 That God does not push; he only pulls in the way of drawing all mankind unto himself.
 God is sweet.
 One of his writer's was inspired to ask, "Have you tasted that The Lord is good?"

-Looking up the subject of gingko trees just now, a pop-up on the screen said an oldest version of the Hebrew bible is selling for fifty-million dollars.
+Looking up something online just now, a pop-up on the screen said an oldest version of the Hebrew bible is selling for fifty-million dollars.
 It's not the expensive perfume-ointment poured upon Jesus by a lover of his heavenly heart.
 This money should definitely "go to the poor'' for clean latrines and water wells, plus the common-sense biblical-wisdom why’s and wherefore’s of such.

 Alright you dear reader, I'm working on an ending.